Dimtemp/PowerShell-training/06-pipeline-in-depth.md

 ## Task 2: pipline binding, in depth and advanced
-For this exercise you will need at least two computers.
+For this task you will need at least two computers.
 We're using a domain controller with the name LON-DC1 and a Windows 10 computer with the name LON-CL1.
 If you want to use other computernames that's ok.
 Just replace the names with your computernames.
+Make sure you're performing this exercise from the client computer: LON-CL1.
-1. Retreive all computers from Active Directory with this command: ```Get-ADComputer –Filter *```
+1. Retrieve all computers from Active Directory with this command: ```Get-ADComputer –Filter *```
 1. Send a ping to the domain controller with this command: ```ping LON-DC1```
 1. Ping was introduced in 1983, so that's a very old command.
 Now send a ping using a proper PowerShell command: ```Test-Connection LON-DC1```
 1. Notice the similarity in the output.
 Both commands send four pings, with one second intervals.
 The first command (ping) is a operating system utility, so the output is text only.
 The second command is a native PowerShell command, so it's output is more flexbile.
 Always try to use native PowerShell commands, instead of operating system utilities.